chaos-polymtl/lethe/doc/source/examples/resolved_cfd-dem/sphere-carreau-with-sharp-interface/sphere-carreau-with-sharp-interface.rst

 .. image:: images/carreau.png
 	:align: center

 We get the following torques and forces applied on the particle for each of the mesh refinements.
+The drag force applied on the particle in the effective force in the same direction fo the flow, which is in the math:`x` direction in this case.

 .. code-block:: text